 - Interest rate risk Interest rate risk is defined as the risk of loss which the Bank will incur as a result of an increase or decrease in interest rates.
 Interest income/expense from interest sensitive assets and liabilities are impacted by changes in interest rates.
 The overall value of the investment portfolio, the underlying value of the Bank's other assets, its liabilities, and off balance sheet (OBS) instruments are also impacted due to changes in interest rates because the present value of future cash flows changes when interest rates change. - Forex risk This risk arises due to positions in non-dollar denominated currencies, which in turn arise from assets and liabilities in those currencies.
 Foreign exchange risk is managed within the Treasury function in accordance with approved position limits.
-The Net overnight open position (NOOP) of the Bank as at March 31, 2014 was USD 37.1 million.
-The Bank has provided USD 2.9 million of capital on its net open Foreign exchange exposures. - Equity Risk Equity price risk arises due to the volatility of price movements on the Bank's investment in equity shares and convertibles.
-The value of the Bank's equity investments as at March 31, 2014 was USD 5.5 million and the option value of convertibles was USD 0.3 million.
-The Bank's equity investment in the AFS book is impaired and all impairment provisions are recognised in profit and loss.
+The Net overnight open position (NOOP) of the Bank at March 31, 2015 was USD 6.8 million.
+The Bank has not provided any capital on its net open exchange exposures because the open position was less than 2% of the total own funds of the Bank (Article 351 of the CRR) - Equity Risk Equity price risk arises due to the volatility of price movements on the Bank's investment in equity shares and convertibles.
+Threshold triggers are defined for falls in the values of equity investments and an escalation framework is in place.
+The value of the Bank's equity investments at March 31, 2015 was USD 7.4 million and the option value of convertibles was USD 5.4 million.